 - Sealing an infected mattress in plastic (to suffocate the bugs)

 - Using dust insecticides, which often contain ground glass or silica powder, that act as abrasives and drying agents to slowly kill the bugs

 - Using contact insecticides that kill instantly, often containing pyrethroids or chlorfenapyr

 - Using insecticides that damage bedbugs' ability to reproduce but don't necessarily kill them (insect growth regulators)

 - Fumigating the entire structure with poisonous gas

 Traditional baits and traps won't work on this type of bug, so clearing your house of the infestation will require effort.
 You don't necessarily have to get rid of your bed or couch if that's where they've decided to call home, since heat or suffocation might get rid of the problem.
 But discarding those items might be the way to go if you actually want your home free of bedbugs, not just free of live bedbugs.
 If you do get rid of infested furniture, don't just put it on the curb where anyone with a pickup could grab your pretty couch and end up with his or her own bedbug problem.
 It's best to put it in a dumpster or at least deface it in a way that will stop people from wanting to take it home.

-To learn more about bedbugs and other related topics, check out the links on the next page.
+To learn more about bedbugs and other related topics, check out the links below.

 - How Bug Zappers Work

 - How Spiders Work